RANGSEYhome/Host/README.md

 # Host
-Repository for hosting code resources
+This repository is for hosting code resources